docsforadobe/after-effects-scripting-guide/docs/text/textdocument.md

 `textDocument.lineOrientation`

-#### NOTE
-This functionality was added in After Effects 24.2
+?> **Note:** This functionality was added in After Effects 24.2

 **Description**

-The Text layer’s line orientation, in general horizontal vs vertical, which affects how all text in the layer is composed.
+The Text layer's line orientation, in general horizontal vs vertical, which affects how all text in the layer is composed.

 **Type**